miklosme/papers/src/app/home.md

+# Daily Digest (May 1, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of collective decision-making simulations.
+The [Mean-Field LLM framework](https://papers.miklos.dev/2504.21582) is revolutionizing how we model group behaviors, reducing the divergence from real-world data by a whopping 47%!
+This isn't just theoretical – it's opening doors for accurate trend forecasting and intervention planning across multiple domains.

+But wait, there's more!
+If you're grappling with scaling challenges in multi-agent reinforcement learning, you'll want to hear about [MF-MAPPO](https://papers.miklos.dev/2504.21164).
+This innovative algorithm is taking on large-scale competitive scenarios, handling hundreds or even thousands of agents with ease.
+It's a game-changer for simulating complex battlefield scenarios and beyond.

+Now, let's talk about breaking down barriers in multi-agent systems.
+The [Model Context Protocol](https://papers.miklos.dev/2504.21030) is addressing the age-old problem of context management and coordination efficiency.
+With standardized context sharing and advanced coordination patterns, MCP is paving the way for more capable, collaborative AI systems that can tackle real-world challenges head-on.

+For those of you knee-deep in resource allocation optimization, we've got a comprehensive survey that's a must-read.
+It's [mapping out the landscape of MARL algorithms](https://papers.miklos.dev/2504.21048) for RAO, giving you the tools to navigate this complex field and push the boundaries of what's possible in Industry 4.0 applications.

+But that's not all, folks!
+We're also seeing groundbreaking work in multi-agent deployment for complex environments.
+The [NavEX framework](https://papers.miklos.dev/2504.21113) is tackling non-convex and uneven terrains, offering near-optimal solutions for fair-access and hotspot deployment.
+This could be a game-changer for everything from urban planning to disaster response.

+Lastly, we're diving deep into the paradox of institutional emergence.
+A fascinating study suggests that [cognitive biases and perceptual noise](https://papers.miklos.dev/2504.21579) might actually be the key to solving the institution bootstrapping problem.
+It's a counterintuitive finding that's challenging our assumptions about rationality in institutional design.

+That's all for now, but stay tuned – the world of AI research never sleeps, and neither do we!

 # Daily Digest (April 30, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer for swarm robotics: [GenGrid](https://papers.miklos.dev/2504.20071), an open-source platform that's revolutionizing how we conduct swarm experiments.
 This modular marvel uses light-based communication to mimic ant pheromones, opening up a world of possibilities for collective behavior studies.